The Complete Guide on Cell Tower Rental Lease Rates

 8. Intersections that Are Prone to Congestions

 Cell tower lease values are directly correlated to how much cellular traffic (call volume and data capacity) it carries for the carrier.
 Though, not all high-value cell sites translate to high-rent for the wireless landlords because they may not understand factors affecting cell tower rent rates.
 One example is traffic congested locations where high concentrations of vehicles predictably jam up twice daily during commute hours.
 RF engineers design cell sites to process this volume of cellular traffic as to not create congestions and dropped calls in the network.
 Cell sites that are designed for capacity offloading will handle a high volume of calls and data, and thus are very valuable to the wireless carriers.
 These sites are important because they must be strategically placed close to the point of congestion.
 Often, engineers will not design three candidates in this search ring.
-They merely demand that the real estate department obtain a lease at a specific location.
+They merely demand that the real estate department obtain a cell tower lease at a specific location.
 In this arrangement, landowners can negotiate a higher rental rate than usual if he/she understands that the site is a capacity offload site.

 9. Jurisdictional Rules and Regulations Affecting Site Placements

 Zoning regulations on the subject property play a crucial role in determining whether a cell tower can be built on a particular location or not.
 In practically all locations in the United States, each parcel of land has a zoning designation that defines its permitted use.
 For example, residentially-zoned properties cannot support commercial activities.
 This is the reason why we will not find gas stations or 7-Elevens built in subdivisions.
 The same logic is applied to telecommunication structures and cell towers.
 They can only be built in certain zoning districts as defined by the city or county that defines such uses.
 To determine whether a particular property can support a cell tower or rooftop antenna system for telecommunication system, the local land use planning office will have the answer.
-All the property owner would need is an address or tax parcel ID when discussing with the Planning Office personnel.
+All the property owner would need in order to get a cell tower lease is an address or tax parcel ID when discussing with the Planning Office personnel.

 Suppose a property is zoned for commercial and/or telecommunications uses, it is imperative to investigate whether the neighboring properties also receive the same zoning designation.
 This is important in determining cell tower rent rates.
 If surrounding properties are not zoned for telecommunication use, then the subject property is considered to be the “only game in town”.
 That has significant financial advantage to the property owner if they understand how to monetize the advantage.
 Thus, a true cell tower rent value assessment on any property necessary requires the zoning assessment of surrounding properties for their competitiveness.